-The Americans with Disabilities Act of 1990 (ADA) requires all public businesses, including private and public schools, to display ADA signage.
-Using correct and compliant Braille school signs and tactile school signs is not only required by law, but is an critical part of communicating with students, staff and visitors who may have disabilities.
+The Americans with Disabilities Act of 1990 (ADA) requires all public businesses, including private and public schools, to display ADA compliance signs.
+Using correct and compliant Braille ADA signs for schools and tactile school signs is not only required by law, but is an critical part of communicating with students, staff and visitors who may have disabilities.
 ADA school signs are part of making your school safe for everyone.

 Common ADA Signs for Schools

 ADA accessibility guidelines are very specific about how and where special needs signs must be displayed.
 The purpose is that people with special needs should not be excluded from enjoying the same experiences as other non-disabled people.
 With so many classrooms, offices, supply rooms, cafeterias and other rooms, the most common Braille signs for schools and tactile signs for schools are school room number and room identification signs.
 Unlike public businesses which would use men's and women's restroom signs, a more appropriate ADA school sign might be a Boy's Restroom sign and Girl's Restroom sign.
 Most states require school restrooms to have two signs, one sign mounted on the restroom door and another sign mounted on the wall on the latch side of the door.
 This is the sign that carries the tactile (raised text) and Grade 2 Braille.
 Sometimes the logic behind ADA requirements is not always clear, but in this case, it's obvious that having a visually impaired person standing in a restroom doorway to read a tactile text or Braille restroom sign would not be a safe practice.

 We also provide ADA parking signs and ADA guide signs for schools.
 Because making a school accessible includes the parking areas, entrances, and approaches to the school.

 What's Different, if Anything, About ADA Signs for Schools?